Jimmy Doyle (hurler): Personal life

 Born in Thurles, County Tipperary, Doyle was one of six children.
-His father, Gerry Doyle, s cobbler by trade, had been the substitute goalkeeper on the Tipperary team that won the 1937 and 1945 All-Ireland titles.
+His father, Gerry Doyle, a cobbler by trade, had been the substitute goalkeeper on the Tipperary team that won the 1937 and 1945 All-Ireland titles.
 His uncle, Tommy Doyle, won five All-Ireland medals with Tipperary between 1937 and 1951.

 Doyle was educated locally at Thurles CBS, however, he had few academic leanings and virtually no interest in school.
-His mother would do his homework for him while Doyle practiced his hurling skills with his sheepdog Pal in the shadow of the famous Thurles Sportsfield.
+His mother would do his homework for him while Doyle practised his hurling skills with his sheepdog Pal in the shadow of the famous Thurles Sportsfield.
 It was with his dog that Doyle learned the basic skills of hurling and, in particular, the need to control the sliotar.

-After his schooling Doyle worked as a cobbler with his father before working at the Assumption Hospital in Thurles.
+After his schooling, Doyle worked as a cobbler with his father before working at the Assumption Hospital in Thurles.

 Doyle died unexpectedly at his home in Thurles on 22 June 2015.